PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - Tailwind screen size indicator: a little help for development mode and responsive design (see TwSizeIndicator.tsx in /components/helper)

+- [Formspree](https://formspree.io/) support for the mail icon, with a beautiful modal dialog.
+Formspree allows your users to contact you and send you messages directly from your site, with anti-spam protection.
+Simply create a free basic account, get the environment key from your formspree account and copy it into the .env file.

+  If you don't want to use Formspree, go to the siteMetadata.js file and set formspree to "false".
+  ​

 Author: [pxlsyl](https://pxlsyl.art)